-- Each lesson starts with strength building activities including warm-up exercises, push-ups, sit-ups, and even some squats.
-You can build some muscles, lose some undesirable fat around your abs, and strengthen up different parts of your body by choosing to focus on specific sets of exercises.
+- Each lesson starts with strength-building activities including warm-up exercises, push-ups, sit-ups, and even some squats.
+You can build some muscles, lose some undesirable fat around your abs, and strengthen different parts of your body by choosing to focus on specific sets of exercises.

 2. Teaches Dance Technique

 Pole dancing at its core is dancing, therefore it gives you an opportunity to be an artist creating your own talent show in front of your real or imaginative audience.
 You will be surrounded by music, feel the rhythm, and let the music guide you through every movement.
 Even if you are not particularly into those types of music, pole dancing can still become your little secret affair that is both challenging and thrilling.

 Going to pole dancing class is also a good chance to meet interesting people who share the same interest as you.
 Unlike other fitness classes in which one instructor often teaches dozens of people, pole dancing classes tend to be smaller and more intimate, allowing you to get to know one another better.